The PhD in Education, option in Special Education is designed to develop expertise

 Dr. Candace Lane is a Board Certified Behavior Analyst with doctoral designation (BCBA-D), a certification

 held by only 2 percent of individuals working in higher education.
 She is active in two grant-funded projects, including Project Aware and Project Engage.
+She was also featured in this episode of Straight Talk About Research.

 Dr. Penny Cantley was the lead writer on ME!, a curriculum developed to help educators teach transition skills to students with